fmorenopino/HeterogeneousHMM/README.md

 Also, some others aspects like having multiple sequences, several features per observation or sampling from the models are supported.
 This model is easily extendable with other types of probablistic models.

-## How a HMM works?
+## How a HMM, a Heterogeneous HMM and a Semi-Supervised HMM work?

 In this library, we have developed different implementation of the Hidden Markov Model.
-In the next section of this readme file we explain how to use then but, before that, we would like to briefly explain how a HMM works.
-To do so, we will use the Gaussian HMM, which manages the emission probabilities with a gaussian distribution, its block diagram is represented in the next figure:
+In the next section of this readme file we explain how to use then but, before that, we would like to briefly explain how our HMM models work.

+### Gaussian HMM

+The Gaussian HMM manages the emission probabilities with gaussian distributions, its block diagram is represented in the next figure:

  <p align="center">